dotancohen/squeal/README.md

 Why the silly name?
 -------------------

-The name 'SQueaL' is bookended by the letters SQL, symbollically it shows you what is 'inside' the SQL.
+The name 'SQueaL' is bookended by the letters SQL, symbolically it shows you what is 'inside' the SQL.
 Also, the verb 'to squeal' means 'to snitch' or 'to inform', implying that this application reveals information which is otherwise not so easily accessible and concise.